Vorlonhomeworld/BBCL/13 Get SLIME'd.md

 ```

 This tells emacs that slime is located in whichever directory you installed it in.
-In this example it's in a directory off my home directory "phoenix".
+In this example it's in a directory off my home directory "phoenix" in
+it's own directory called "slime".

 In the next set of lines, I've set up the repl to open automatically when Slime does, it's just easier for me (and the ";;" marks are for comments only)